yousuketakada/refactoring_example/doc/memo.md

-we need to somehow "enrich" each element of `performances` so that, from the "enriched" performance, one can get the corresponding `play` (this refactoring is unfortunately not given its name in the first chapter of Fowler (2018) but is one the most useful refactorings named _Combine Functions into Transform_ listed in Chapter 6: A First Set of Refactorings).
+we need to somehow "enrich" each element of `performances` so that, from the "enriched" performance, one can get the corresponding `play` (this refactoring is unfortunately not given its name in the first chapter of Fowler (2018) but is one of the most useful refactorings named _Combine Functions into Transform_ listed in Chapter 6: A First Set of Refactorings).
 The function `render_plain_text` now takes only one parameter of type `StatementData` that has been modified so as to contain "enriched" performances